 To adjust, simply loosen the hex bolt on the aluminum body of the spray assembly.
 Rotate the spray jet up or down as needed.
-The middle tip is at an angle, positioned at about a 45-degree or a 135-degree angle.
-Adjust this jet until you get the best spray pattern, then tighten hex bolt.
+The middle tips are at an angle, positioned at about a 45-degree or a 135-degree angle as shown below.
+Adjust these until you get the best spray pattern, then tighten hex bolt.